Your Cricut comes with some great fonts, but there are loads more out there worth using.

 I have some tips for you, some of these will be true for both the fonts you’re using in Cricut Design Space and those you might download.

 - Don’t mix and match too many fonts in a single project.
 Once you get started with downloading fonts, all of a sudden you have 20 or 30 new ideas and you want to explore them all at once.
 Trust me, I’ve been there!
 Until you get your footing, I’d stick to two different fonts per project.
-You’ll find that your designs come together a lot more easily, that they’re easily to layout, and they’re a lot more coherent.
+You’ll find that your designs come together a lot more easily, that they’re easy to layout, and they’re a lot more coherent.

 - If you’re using vinyl, make sure the fonts are easy to weed.
 Fonts with a lot of serifs (the small decorations attached to the ends of letters) can be really difficult to weed, similarly cursive or fancy fonts.
 Unless you’re a weeding wizard, I’d start by using blocky, simpler fonts like those I recommended above.

-- Stick with fonts others have used while you’re getting started.
+- Download fonts others have used while you’re getting started.
 Especially when you’re following a tutorial on a new kind of Cricut project, it’s a lot easier to follow along if you use the same font they are.
 We have a lot of free tutorials on this site, and whenever possible I use either the fonts you’ll have by default in Design Space or fonts that you can grab for free.